 - Doesn't influence value.

 Functionality that doesn't influence the app's value can be put on the back burner.
-The features that might influence value should also be held on to or substituted.
+The features that might add value should be kept simple or adjusted.
 For example:

-- If you want to offer all social networks for authorization, you can choose the most popular social network among your target audience.
-Alternatively, you can opt to only offer email or phone authorization instead.
+- Instead of offering logins for all social networks, you can choose the most popular social network among your target audience.
+Alternatively, you can limit logins to email-only or phone authorization.

 Planning the MVP development